evolution-cms/docs/en/03_Extras/DocLister/01_Parameters.md

 Specifies the class to fetch the data.
 Base classes (located in the folder DocLister/core/controller/):

-* site_content - for working with EVO documents;
+* site_content - working with EVO documents;
-* shopkeeper - to work with the Shopkeeper catalog;
+* shopkeeper - working with the Shopkeeper catalog;
-* onetable - for working with arbitrary tables;
+* onetable - working with arbitrary tables;
-* site_content_tags - Output of EVO documents with tag-filtering in conjunction with TagSaver plug-in.
+* site_content_tags - outputs EVO documents with tag-filtering in conjunction with TagSaver plug-in.

 Default value - site_content